bedrock-env/rbenv/README.md

 # rbenv

-rbenv is an extension for the [bedrock](https://github.com/bedrock-env/ack) project to install rbenv and provide rbenv settings in the bedrock environment.
+rbenv is an extension for the [Bedrock](https://github.com/bedrock-env/bedrock) project to install rbenv and provide rbenv settings in the Bedrock environment.

 ### Provides